clowder-framework/clowder2/docs/source/visualizations.md

 3. Retrieve the thumbnail (e.g. to render on a frontend GUI) by issuing a GET request to `api/v2/files/:file_id/thumbnail`.

-The `ncsa.image.preview` extractor found in https://github.com/clowder-framework/extractors-core will create file thumbnails automatically.
+The `ncsa.image.preview` extractor found in the [core extractors](https://github.com/clowder-framework/extractors-core) will create file thumbnails automatically.

 ## Visualizations